 - This recipe calls for blanched almonds, but whole chopped almonds will work beautifully too.

-- I love loads fresh parsley in this orzo salad.
+- I love loads fresh parsley in this orzo salad recipe.
 Use more or less to your taste and, when in season, add a handful of fresh chopped basil.

 - Shredded parmesan would make a nice stand in for the feta.